School of Science

 “Casper College provided me with a fantastic and affordable education.” – geology graduate Matt Larsen, who is employed as a geologist for True Oil LLC

 Do you ever wonder why something works the way it does?
 Or ask yourself why things happen?
-Do you dream of becoming an astronaut or a veterinarian or doctor?
+Do you dream of becoming an engineer or a veterinarian or doctor?

-Students in Casper College’s School of Science work alongside faculty that include accomplished paleontologists, physicists, engineers, and mathematicians, as well as seasoned professionals from agricultural, nutrition and other industries.
+As a student in the School of Science at Casper College, you will have access to an outstanding hands-on, practical science education guided by experienced faculty in modern and well-equipped laboratories.
+Students work alongside faculty that include accomplished biologists, physicists, engineers, mathematicians, paleontologists, as well as seasoned professionals from agriculture, nutrition, and other industries.